 - I stuffed a blanket between my daughter’s car seat and the door, so she couldn’t drop anything where I couldn’t reach back and get it.
 She tends to lose things in the abyss next to her seat…

-- I kept a gallon ziplock baggie full of smaller baggies, condiment cups from Walmart (AKA Jello shot cups), and plastic dixie cups in the food bin.
+- I kept a gallon ziplock baggie full of smaller baggies, condiment cups from Walmart (AKA Jello shot cups – found next to the disposable coffee cups in the paper plate isle), and plastic dixie cups in the food bin.
 We used the cups for portioning snacks to the kids, as well as letting them use them for puff ball sorting, beads, etc.

 - I kept all their toys in a collapsable mesh hamper at their feet.